Wx-Alliance-Alliance-Meteo/paradis_model/README.md

 **PARADIS**: **P**hysically-informed **A**dvection, **R**eaction **A**nd **DI**ffusion on the **S**phere

+# TODO

+1. setup evaluatins | understand the format of the data (more)
+2. optional wandb support that removes lots of the cmd line output
+3. based on eval see what needs work!!!
+3. model edits
+    a. test different module architecutes -> ConvNext, Transformer (if too large Swin)
+    b. output the direct result after vector (need to understand where it would land on sphere)

 #### Key Features

 - **Physically-informed neural architecture:** Combines convolutional neural networks with operators akin to the advection, diffusion, and reaction (ADR) equation to handle complex physical phenomena.